kevinash/awesome-ai/README.md

 [![https://awesomeai.vhx.tv/](images/video_tutorials_head_thumb.jpg)](https://awesomeai.vhx.tv)

 - [The Art of AI Collection](https://opensea.io/collection/awesomeai) - all art from my book in one place.
-If you would like to own some of the artworks I made for this book, please [check it out](https://opensea.io/collection/awesomeai).
+If you would like to own some of the artworks I made for this book.

-All illustrations in this book are created or augmented with AI and are available as NFTs on blockchain in this art collection [The Art of AI](https://opensea.io/collection/awesomeai).

 **Note:** Most examples are available in playground environments like Google Colab and Binder.
 For standalone notebooks, it is recommended that your kernel environment is set to Python 3.
 Check [requirements.txt](requirements.txt) for dependencies.

 # Chapter 1.
 Getting Started